 Your Small Business Location

 Location, location, location! it’s not just important when buying a home!
-Once you’ve secured those required documents and licenses, it’s important to find a great location for your business.
+Once you’ve secured those required documents and licenses, it’s crucial to find an excellent location for your business.

 Depending on the business, location can be the difference between making and breaking the bank.
 Will you work at home?
 Do you need a retail location?